quantumbagel/PyAerial/README.md

 - Explanation for MongoDB saving filters in README
 - Add potential ray calculation bugfix that could possibly cause problems
 - Add multireceiver support for packet redundancy
+- KML support for geofences
+- Fix bug with `ast` misparsing requirement names with numbers in them

 Feel free to report any bugs or issues you find.
 Happy tracking!